tgfrerer/ofxPlaylist/Readme.md

 ## See also:

-A more hands-on example of how to use ofxPlaylist and a run-down of its key features is shown in the included example Project,
+A more hands-on example of how to use ofxPlaylist and a run-down of its key features is shown in the included example Project:

 <pre>
 example/ofxPlaylistExample
 </pre>